-The Game Design in Unity course teaches the fundamentals of designing a game using the most widely accessed and preferred editing engine in the world.
-The intent of this course is to prepare high school students with the industry related skills needed for the workplace and higher learning environments.
+The Utah Game Development 1 course teaches the fundamentals of designing a game using the most widely accessed and preferred editing engine in the world - Unity.
+The intent of this course is to introduce high school students to the industry related skills needed for the workplace and higher learning environments.
 By the end of this course, they will understand the design planning process, be knowledgeable of industry related careers, and be able to navigate the Unity environment in order to create 3D games.